 The mass of the top quark is set to $m_t=172.5$ GeV, while all other fermions are considered massless.

 In the calculation with the fixed-cone isolation we use the ALEPH LO quark-to-photon fragmentation function.
 However, for comparison we also report results with the BFGII parton-to-photon fragmentation functions.
 The BFGII set includes flavour-dependent quark-to-photon and gluon-to-photon fragmentation functions.
-Although the latter functions are not required in our case they are still included.
 The parametrisation of the ALEPH LO quark-to-photon fragmentation function is given in Eq. \eqref{eq:frag_aleph_lo}.
 The BFGII parton-to-photon fragmentation functions are obtained from \textsc{Jetphox} \cite{Catani:2002ny}.
-To validate the implementation of the BFGII set in our system, we reproduced the results for the fragmentation contribution to the $pp\to \gamma j$ process, which are presented in Ref. \cite{Chen:2022gpk}.
+To validate the implementation of the BFGII set in our system, we reproduced the results for the fragmentation contribution to the $pp\to \gamma +1j$ process, which are presented in Ref. \cite{Chen:2022gpk}.
 We note that, in the case of the ALEPH LO quark-to-photon fragmentation function, the dependence on the fragmentation scale is the same (up to a relative minus sign) for the direct and fragmentation contributions as defined in Eq. \eqref{eq:cross_pho_dir} and Eq. \eqref{eq:cross_pho_frag}, respectively.